 The memories of these dedicated people live on through their generous legacy at the Adirondack Foundation to help ensure the protection and conservation of Adirondack loons long into the future.

-The Adirondack Center for Loon Conservation is dedicated to promoting the conservation of Common Loons in and beyond New York’s Adirondack Park.
+The Adirondack Center for Loon Conservation (ACLC) is dedicated to promoting and inspiring passion for the conservation of Common Loons (Gavia immer) in and beyond New York’s six million acre Adirondack Park.